rreece/deep-learning-101/computer-vision.md

 ## Convolutions

--   The most import operation in computer vision is a convolution
+-   The most import operation in computer vision is a convolution.
 -   It is a matrix multiply that respects spacial symmetry; the same matrix is applied everywhere.

 ![2D convolution with padding (source: https://gist.github.com/akiross/754c7b87a2af8603da78b46cdaaa5598)](img/conv2d-with-pad.gif)